cryptowealth-technology/Rotation-Scale-invariant-CNN/README.md

 # Image Preprossing
-Instead of using ![](https://latex.codecogs.com/svg.latex?cos(k\omega),%20k\in%20N), geometric decay series was used here for scaling property.
+Instead of using ![](https://latex.codecogs.com/svg.latex?cos(k\omega),%20k\in%20N), geometric growth series was used here for scaling property.

 In preprossing stage, images were decompose into linear combination of series of waves with differ frequencies and directions.
 Store them as a 2D array.